The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: Nice Sets (Families)

 \section{Nice Sets (Families)}

-In this section~\ref{sec:nicesets}, we explore in detail one of the most important tools for us in the current manuscript.
+In this Section~\ref{sec:nicesets}, we explore in detail one of the most important tools for us in the current manuscript.
 It is commonly referred to as nice sets or nice families.
 It has been introduced in \cite{Riv07} in the context of rational functions (cyclic semigroup), and extensively used, among others in \cite{PrzRiv07}.
 We adopt this concept to the setting of rational semigroups.
+We would like to emphasize that the Nice Open Set Condition and Nice Sets (Families) are totally independent concepts.
+In particular, the adjective ``Nice" was independently introduced for both concepts many years ago.
+Although it may be a little bit confusing for some readers, we stick to the historical terminology to respect history and in order not confuse readers even more by inventing yet new names.
+We think that in our current manuscript this is the first time in the literature that both ``nice" concepts are used simultaneously.

-The absolute first fact needed about them is their existence.
+The absolute first fact needed about nice sets and nice families is their existence.
 It is by no means obvious and we devote the whole current section for this task.
 In the existing proofs for ordinary conformal systems, i.e. cyclic semigroups, the concept of connectivity of the phase space, usually $\C$ or $\oc$, plays a substantial role.
 In our present setting of the skew product map

 the phase space is ``highly'' not connected.
 In order to overcome this difficulty we define the concept of connected families of arbitrary sets.
 These have sufficiently many properties of ordinary connected sets, e.g. one can speak of connected components of any family of sets, to allow for a proof of the existence of nice families.
 As a matter of fact, we do not even use the topological concept of connected subsets of the Riemann sphere $\oc$.